Vincent Morar: Life

 Victor Moraru was born in Sculeni, Moldavian SSR.
-His father was an orthodox priest.
+His father was an Orthodox priest.
 He wanted to become a physician, but because of his family's religiosity, he chose to become a priest.
 In 1981 he was tonsured a monk in honour of saint Vincent of Saragossa.
 In 1982 he graduated from the Moscow Theological Academy.

-On July 20, 1990, the Holy Synod of the Russian Orthodox Church elected Vincent Morari as Bishop of Bender (Tighina).
+On July 20, 1990, the Holy Synod of the Russian Orthodox Church elected Vincent Morari as Bishop of Bender (Tighina, Moldova).
 The ceremony was held by Patriarch Alexy II of Moscow.
-Wincenty has been involved in the establishment and development of the Teological Seminary at the Noul Neamț Monastery in Chițcani, which is currently the largest spiritual and educational center of the Chisinau Metropolis.
+Wincenty has been involved in the establishment and development of the Teological Seminary at the Noul Neamț Monastery in Chițcani, which is currently the largest spiritual and educational center of the Chișinău Metropolis.
 This period also coincided with the Gagauz independence movement and with the war in Transnistria.
 He sees the Transnistrian conflict as an incomprehensible war, in which, according to him, they fought "son against father, brother against brother", describing the people who fought on both sides as "our soldiers".

 Along with Vladimir Cantarean, he was a strong opponent of the reactivation of the Metropolis of Bessarabia (under the leadership of Peter (Păduraru)) within the Romanian Orthodox Church, even persecuting some of its believers.